Clinical Services Workshops

 Individual sessions are also offered as a supplement to the group sessions.
 These sessions tie directly into the topics and work of the group sessions and allow for more individualized interventions and practice.
 These sessions are offered in ½ or 1-hour formats at a rate of $145/hr.
 Frequency of the individual sessions will depend on the goals for the individual.
 If interested in learning more about these supplementary sessions, please let us know and we will follow-up to discuss specifics with you.

-To register, please email Heather Steede at [email protected] by July 14, 2021.
+To register, please email Heather Steede at [email protected].
 Notification regarding final group assignments will be sent by email.

 LIFE is pleased to announce an expansion in our clinical services.
 Under the direction of Robert S. Smith, M.A., M.Ed., Licensed Applied Behavior Analyst, Board Certified Behavior Analyst, LIFE will now be offering a full suite of behavioral services to enhance the lives of the individuals we serve.